Dr. Buchanan specializes in assessing and treating children, adolescents and adults who have ADHD.

 I use the most up-to-date and advanced psychological testing to assess attention and concentration, but I do much more.
 Most physicians and psychologists merely rely on interviews and rating scales.
 Most don’t even score the rating scales; they just look at them.
 I also use interviews and rating scales, but I use the national norms to score the rating scales.
 But more importantly, I use a variety of advanced psychological tests to properly access attention and concentration.

 Many things we do in everyday life require continuous focus and attention, such as driving a car on the highway.
 Two of the tests I use are called “continuous performance tests” (CPT).
 CPTs allow me to properly assess Sustained Attention.
 The person must perform continuously without stopping (between 11 and 22 minutes, depending on the test and the age of the individual).
-The two CPTs I use are the Tests of Variables of Attention (TOVA) and the Quotient ADHD System.
-The TOVA can be administered to people between the ages of 4 and 80, and the Quotient is for people between the ages of 6 and 80.
+The two CPTs I use are the Tests of Variables of Attention (TOVA) and the Qb Test.
+The TOVA can be administered to people between the ages of 4 and 80, and the Qb Test is for people between the ages of 6 and 60.

 Below are three TOVA graphs of a 13-year-old girl whom I diagnosed as having ADHD.
 The first graph is her TOVA results prior to making the diagnosis of ADHD; she was NOT on medication: